Washington

 What Makes a Good Solar Site in PA?

 Factors such as land size, physical characteristics, and proximity to powerlines are the primary drivers when developers are selecting potential sites.
-To learn more about the specifics on what makes for a good solar site click here.
+To learn more about the specifics on what makes for a good solar site, click here.

 Are there predatory speculative developers?
 What should I look out for?

-Also, there should be a fair consideration paid to the landowner during the option period.
+First, there should be a fair consideration paid to the landowner during the option period.
 This money is at risk and a developer would prefer to invest it in the project costs, but it’s still a good test of their financial stability and should compensate the landowner for the time spent negotiating the lease option.

 If you think your land in Pennsylvania could be a good fit for solar development, contact us today for a free evaluation.